Student Discount: The 2019 Guide

 Worried about how you’re going to eat, drink, exercise and afford Christmas on your (slightly less than comfortable) student budget?
 These tips might help you…

 Have you been cashing in on your student discount left, right, and centre?
-Let us know your top tips for making the most of your student discount below.
+Let us know the best student discount you’ve every bagged in the comments below.